-Roughly 500,000 people each year visit the system’s 21 parks, which include playgrounds and picnic areas, a historic village and authentic narrow-gauge railroad, an arboretum and nature preserve, bicycle motocross and off-road vehicle tracks, hiking and equestrian trails, boat and canoe launches, swimming and water parks and camping facilities.
-Many of the parks offer educational programs — often at low or no cost to participants — including fun learning opportunities for children during the summer months.
+Roughly 500,000 people each year visit the system’s 21 parks, which include playgrounds and picnic areas, a historic village and authentic narrow-gauge railroad, an arboretum and nature preserve, a historic carousel, bicycle motocross and off-road vehicle tracks, hiking and equestrian trails, boat and canoe launches, swimming and water parks, and camping facilities.
+Many of the parks also provide educational programs — often at low or no cost to participants — including fun learning opportunities for children during the summer months.

-The Mott Foundation’s grantmaking related to the county parks has totaled more than $20.5 million since 1965.
+The Mott Foundation’s grantmaking related to the county parks has totaled $22.55 million since 1965.